 -

-If you make a purchase of a knife, bushcraft or culinary, on my website ‘www.arashiforge.com’, then you are confirming that you are 18 years or older, I do not take any responsibility for you purchasing a knife under false representation of age.
+If you make a purchase of a knife, or bladed item, bushcraft, culinary, or tool, on my website ‘www.arashiforge.com’, then you are confirming that you are 18 years or older, I do not take any responsibility for anyone purchasing a knife under false representation of age for themselves or other persons.

 -